About MicroLoan Foundation Zambia (MLF-Z)

 How much interest does MLF-Z charge?

 Microfinance institutions (MFIs) charge higher rates of interest for several reasons.
 Firstly, the administrative costs of making many small loans are much higher than making fewer larger loans; secondly, they take more time assessing the feasibility of applications and thereby reducing risk because borrowers cannot offer traditional forms of collateral nor do they have salaried incomes; thirdly MFIs often operate in geographically remote areas with low population densities and this means that they incur greater operational costs; and fourthly they often accompany loans with a range of training and technical advice.
 In addition, inflation is generally higher than in countries such as the UK, the rate of inflation in Zambia is shown below.
-MLF-Z charges a flat rate of interest of 40% per annum.
-There is an interest rate ceiling in Zambia of 42%.
+MLF-Z charges a flat rate of interest of 5% or 6% per month.

 Does MLF-Z provide any training?

 Yes, MLF-Z does provide extensive training for borrowers, often as frequently as every two weeks in their villages.
 Prior to disbursing the loan, training is in the following areas:

 · Constitution planning or drafting

 After receiving the loan, training continues in the following areas: